 - Heat the milk just enough for the sugar to melt.
 This will reduce subsequent cooling time.

-- I like to use a glass cutting board to roll and cut the shankarpali.
+- I like to use a glass cutting board or silicone baking mat to roll and cut the shankarpali.
 This makes cleanup easy and also prevents the countertops from getting scratched.

 - Do not fry the shankarpali on very high heat.
 Make sure each batch is slowly fried on medium-low heat to a perfect golden color.
 Frying on high heat may result in the outsides turning brown without making the Shankarpali crisp.